Less LLM, More Documents: Searching for Improved RAG: Experiment

 \paragraph{The Critical Impact of Initial Retrieval.} The most dramatic performance jump occurs when moving from zero context to a single shard across models, with $\Delta_1$ ranging from 16.2\% to 20.6\%, whereas $\Delta_2$ ranges from only 2.8\% to 4.4\% (Figure~\ref{fig:nq-cb-rate}).
 This dominance of initial retrieval persists even with low-quality corpora: for $M_{1.7B}$ with reversed shard ordering, \(\Delta_1=16.6\%\) versus \(\Delta_2=2.6\%\).
 This highlights the primary benefit of RAG: even a small corpus immediately fills a substantial fraction of knowledge gaps.

+\paragraph{Model-invariant growth and saturation.} Across all LLM sizes, adjacent-shard improvements in downstream QA (F1) exhibit a highly consistent pattern.
+The paired bootstrap differences from shard $n$ to $n{+}1$ show large, reliably positive gains in the early steps, followed by rapid decay toward a near-zero regime (Figure~\ref{fig:nq-plot-pairwise-boost}).
+For all model sizes, the 95\% CI typically begins to include zero around the $3{\to}4$ or $4{\to}5$ transition, indicating diminishing returns and that later fluctuations are often within statistical noise rather than systematic improvement; we observe the same conclusion when computing paired differences using EM.

-\paragraph{Model-invariant growth and saturation.} Across all LLM sizes, corpus scaling yields a qualitatively similar CB pattern: a sharp first jump, sustained gains up to roughly $n\!\approx\!6$, and diminishing returns thereafter.
+A consistent picture emerges for retrieval-driven gains on initially unanswerable questions.
+Corpus scaling yields a qualitatively similar CB trajectory across models: a sharp first jump, sustained gains up to roughly $n\!\approx\!6$, and diminishing returns thereafter.
 The per-shard increments $\Delta_n$ also follow a nearly identical pattern across models: peaking early and tapering to near zero (Figure~\ref{fig:cb-deltas}).
-These shared patterns suggest a size-invariant retrieval effect: additional shards do not yield systematically greater CB gains for larger generators than for smaller ones.
-In practice, corpus expansion mainly shifts CB upward without altering its growth curve, reinforcing our conclusion that scaling the corpus is a robust and efficient lever for RAG.
+Together, these results suggest a size-invariant retrieval effect: additional shards do not yield systematically larger marginal gains for larger generators than for smaller ones.
+In practice, corpus expansion mainly shifts performance upward without materially changing the shape of the growth curve.